 - Massaging your head, especially at the areas that don’t grow fast!

 Since the first day of summer I’ve stopped using heat.
 My hair has already gotten so much longer.
 I haven’t trimmed it though and I’m not planning on it, last time I got my hair trimmed my hair didn’t grow at all!
-So anyways, all I do is take a shower and scrunch my hair, no hair-dryer, straightner, curler, etc. I can’t wait to start straightening again when school starts though haha :]posted over 5 years ago
+So anyways, all I do is take a shower and scrunch my hair, no hair-dryer, straightner, curler, etc. I can’t wait to start straightening again when school starts though haha :]posted almost 6 years ago

 cardio gets your blood flowing, and actually helps your hair grow..

 Massaging your scalp is good too.